Catholic University of America Data & Information Overview

 How Well Is Catholic University of America Ranked?

-CUA is ranked #217 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2022 analysis, CUA is ranked #304 out of 2,576 schools in the nation that were analyzed for overall quality.
 This puts it in the top 15% of all schools in the nation.
-This is an improvement over the previous year, when CUA held the #233 spot on the Best Overall Colleges list.

 CUA is also ranked #4 out of 9 schools in District of Columbia.